Joachim Schoonmaker Farm

 Joachim Schoonmaker Farm, also known as Saunderskill Farm, is a historic home and farm and national historic district located at Accord, Ulster County, New York.
-The farmstead was established about 300 years ago and owned by the same family since then.
-It includes a two-story, five bay, brick fronted stone house built in 1787, and with two rear frame wings.
+The farmstead was established about 300 years ago and has been owned by the same family since then.
+It includes a two-story, five-bay, brick-fronted stone house built in 1787 with two rear frame wings.
 It has a side gable roof and interior gable end chimneys.
 Also on the property are the contributing stone smokehouse, 1 1/2-story wagon house, wood frame smokehouse, granary, barn (c.
-1870, 1929), power house (c.
+1870, 1929), powerhouse (c.
 1900), two poultry houses, a section of the Delaware and Hudson Canal (1828), a two-story wood-frame house (1929), and a 1 1/2-story tenant house.

 It was listed on the National Register of Historic Places in 2013.